-The specific ports used for communicating between various components can be found in the user guide, and specifically the Used Ports page:
+The specific ports used for communicating between various components can be found in the Used Ports section of the User Guide.

-For instance, if the focus of investigation is traffic between a backup proxy agent and a repository agent on a single IP range, you can limit the capture to that IP range.
-This is, again, a capture filter, not a display filter.
+For instance, if the focus of the investigation is traffic between a backup proxy agent and a repository agent on a single IP range, you can limit the capture to that IP range.
+Remember that this is a capture filter, not a display filter.
 The capture filter field will turn green if the filter is valid:

-This constrains the capture itself to traffic originating from that range of IP addresses, and no traffic originating from any other ranges will be captured.
-After configuring this correctly, you can proceed to running the capture, and then use display filters to pare that down further.
+This constrains the capture to traffic originating from that range of IP addresses, and no traffic originating from any other ranges will be captured.
+After configuring this correctly, you can run the capture and then use display filters to pare that down further.
 You can specify, at the most basic: